DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Diagnostic criteria for bullous SLE requires:

-Other blistering conditions that may resemble bullous SLE include:
+The differential diagnosis of bullous SLE is SLE with blisters.
+Other blistering conditions that may arise in SLE include:

 Dapsone, at a dose of 1.0–1.5 mg/kg/day, is considered the treatment of choice.
 It is effective in the vast majority of patients and leads to rapid clinical improvement within days or a few weeks.
 This rapid response differentiates bullous SLE from SLE with a concomitant autoimmune blistering disease.